wesleyvicthor/blog/how-this-works.md

 How this works ?
-Its a dance of Golang, AWS, Let's Encrypt and S3 2020-10-19
+It's a dance of Golang, AWS and Let's Encrypt 2020-12-20

-When I decided to start sharing something publicly I took months to choose on which would be the approach that would fit my goal... should I do GitHub Pages, Medium bring up a Wordpress or some staticly generation tool like jenkyll or hugo.
-As a core software engineer and a passion to craft I chose the not so straight forward path and a more laborious one.
+When I decided to start sharing something publicly I took months to choose on which would be the approach that would fit my goal, should I do GitHub Pages, Medium, bring up a Wordpress, or some statically blog tool like Jenkyll or Hugo.
+As a core software Engineer, and a passion to craft I chose the not so straight forward path and a more laborious one.

-This site is a tiny golang application whose you can find here, the content is served from an aws ec2 micro instance. as well know it has only 1GB of RAM and something more than this of storage. which I do not use.
-The posts are fetched from S3, I also avoid requesting s3 for every made request...
-It uses PureCSS and Microdata Schema
+This site is a tiny golang application whose you can find <a target="_blank" href="https://github.com/wesleyvicthor/blog">here</a>, the content is served from an AWS EC2 Micro instance.
+It has only 1GB of RAM and something more than this of storage — which I do not use.

-for structuring its information
-It uses PureCSS and Microdata Schema for structuring its informationIt uses PureCSS and Microdata Schema for structuring its informationIt uses PureCSS and Microdata Schema for structuring its information
+The posts were supposed to be fetched from S3, maybe soon...
+It uses PureCSS and Microdata Schema for structuring its information.
-It uses PureCSS and Microdata Schema for structuring its information It uses PureCSS and Microdata Schema for structuring its information It uses PureCSS and Microdata Schema for structuring its information It uses PureCSS and Microdata Schema for structuring its information It uses PureCSS and Microdata Schema for structuring its information It uses PureCSS and Microdata Schema for structuring its information

-It uses PureCSS and Microdata Schema for structuring its information It uses PureCSS and Microdata Schema for structuring its informationIt uses PureCSS and Microdata Schema for structuring its informationIt uses PureCSS and Microdata Schema for structuring its informationIt uses PureCSS and Microdata Schema for structuring its information
-It uses PureCSS and Microdata Schema for structuring its information It uses PureCSS and Microdata Schema for structuring its information It uses PureCSS and Microdata Schema for structuring its information It uses PureCSS and Microdata Schema for structuring its information It uses PureCSS and Microdata Schema for structuring its information It uses PureCSS and Microdata Schema for structuring its information It uses PureCSS and Microdata Schema for structuring its information It uses PureCSS and Microdata Schema for structuring its information It uses PureCSS and Microdata Schema for structuring its information
+Configure Let's Encrypt took a bit longer as the support on AMI 2 Image from Amazon was not so straight forward in order to enable snapd to support Let's Encrypt I had to fork https://github.com/albuild/snap and fix the version to download the right release for the environment.

+There are a few more things which I want to add such as a security mechanism for requests and a some rss, but for the moment I think it attends the needs.